Vertical Federated Learning: A Structured Literature Review: Open Challenges and Future Directions

 \section{Open Challenges and Future Directions}

-The structured literature review has provided insights to existing approaches adapted to improve different aspects of VFL while also pointing out potential research directions.
+The structured literature review has provided insights to existing approaches adapted to improve different aspects of VFL while also pointing out potential research directions by identifying the gaps in the literature, highlighting unresolved issues and noting new developments in VFL.
 The research directions concluded from the review are discussed as follows: